Martikk/BrainFlix/README.md

 ## Project Overview

+Welcome to the official website repository of BranFlex.
+Visit the live site: [BranFlex](https://brainflixalex.netlify.app/).

 This dynamic video sharing platform enables users to explore, watch, and interact with video content.
 It features a robust frontend built using React, showcasing capabilities like video streaming, dynamic searching, commenting, and responsive layouts.

 ## Features